oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 ## The Scripting Lanuage

 Let's first talk about the scripting language.
+The language underwent many changes as I was developing the generator (mostly during the first attempt) and I do not think this is the final version of the language.
+But it does what I want for now, and thats all that really matters.

 {% highlight c linenos %}
 define ECS_LOADER_H